frankrutz/myhohoho/README.md

 Approx. 3 minutes

 - Tip
-Good schoolclasses activity to give a present to the teacher: each pupil makes a personal cube.
+Good schoolclasse activity to give a present to the teacher: each pupil makes a personal cube.

 - Programmed by
 A container application constructed with primary school kids at Schule Fluntern in Zürich during November 2015.